-We have contributed a novel process-level live migration mechanism with a concrete implementation as an enhancement to the Linux BLCR module and an integration within LAM/MPI.
+E have contributed a novel process-level live migration mechanism with a concrete implementation as an enhancement to the Linux BLCR module and an integration within LAM/MPI.
 By monitoring the health of each node, a process can be migrated away from nodes subject to imminent failure.
-We show live migrations to be beneficial to frozen migration due to a lower overall overhead on application wall-clock execution time.
+We also contributed a mechanism to migrate an MPI task back to the original node once this node is brought back online in a healthy state to eliminate the potential load imbalance or bottlenecks caused by the initially task migrated, which is an unprecedented concept, to the best of our knowledge.
+We show live migrations to be beneficial to frozen migration due to a lower overall overhead on application wallclock execution time.
 This lower overhead is attributed to the asynchronous transfer of a large portion of a migrated process image while the application stays alive by proceeding with its execution.
 Process-level migration is also shown to be significantly less expensive than migrating entire OS images under Xen virtualization.
-The resulting proactive approach complements reactive checkpoint/restart schemes by avoiding rollbacks if failures are predicted only seconds before nodes cease to operate.
+The resulting proactive approach complements reactive checkpoint/restart schemes by avoiding roll-backs if failures are predicted only seconds before nodes cease to operate.
 Thus, the optimal number of checkpoints of applications can be nearly cut in half when 70% of failures are addressed proactively.